YouBase/white-paper/distributed-storage.md

 ## BIP-32 Node

 Data can be stored at every node in the HD Wallet tree by creating a signed JSON Document.
 The public and private keys are not stored in the document but are used to secure the document and control access to it.
-Large amounts of data can be stored at the node by using the link storage discribed later.
+Large amounts of data can be stored at the node by using the link storage, described later.

 ## Document